LAW & ORDER: Adaptive Spatial Weighting for Medical Diffusion and Segmentation: Related Work

 Attention and reweighting mechanisms are longstanding tools in vision.
 Channel/spatial attention \citep{woo2018cbam,AttentionUNet,hu2018squeeze} teaches discriminative models to emphasize salient features, while classifier or classifier-free guidance \citep{Classifier,Classifier-free} tune diffusion globally rather than spatially.

-Medical synthesis studies extend these ideas with mask-aware loss weighting \citep{ArSDM,QiuKun_Adaptively_MICCAI2025}, yet they confine the adaptivity to the diffusion loop.
-The same spatial imbalance afflicts segmentation, implying a unified treatment would be more effective.
-LAW and ORDER therefore deploy adaptive weighting across both paradigms, demonstrating that learning \emph{where} to allocate capacity simultaneously boosts generative fidelity and discriminative accuracy.
+Medical synthesis studies extend these ideas with mask-aware loss weighting in ArSDM \citep{ArSDM} and Adaptive Distillation \citep{QiuKun_Adaptively_MICCAI2025}, yet they confine the adaptivity within the diffusion loop.
+Adaptive foreground emphasis also arises in object-centric representation learning, where \citet{pay-attn} argue that explicit foreground-aware objectives are necessary for slot-based models to recover meaningful objects.
+The same spatial imbalance appears in segmentation.
+LAW and ORDER therefore study adaptive weighting in both settings, suggesting that learning \emph{where} to allocate capacity can help both generative fidelity and discriminative accuracy.